Extrinsic allergic alveolitis; Farmer's lung; Mushroom picker's disease; Humidifier or air-conditioner lung; Bird breeder's or bird fancier's lung

-If you have a chronic form of this disease, your doctor may recommend that you take glucocorticoids (anti-inflammatory medicines).
+If you have a chronic form of this disease, your provider may recommend that you take glucocorticoids (anti-inflammatory medicines).
 Sometimes, treatments used for asthma can help people with hypersensitivity pneumonitis.
 Sometimes medicines that suppress the immune system are needed to control the disease.

 Most symptoms go away when you avoid or limit your exposure to the material that caused the problem.
-If prevention is made in the acute stage, the outlook is good.
+The outlook is good if you prevent exposure during the acute stage.
 When it reaches the chronic stage, the disease might continue to progress, even if the offending substance is avoided.

 The chronic form of this disease may lead to pulmonary fibrosis.
-This is a scarring of the lung tissue that often is not reversible.
+This is scarring of the lung tissue that often is not reversible.
 Eventually, end-stage lung disease and respiratory failure can occur.
 Some people might need lung transplantation at the end-stage of the disease.